Svitavy

 Svitavy (/cs/; Zwittau) is a town in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 16,000 inhabitants.
+The town is located on the Svitava River in the Svitavy Uplands.

-It is the birthplace of Oskar Schindler and the centre of the Czech Esperanto movement.
+Svitavy is known as the birthplace of Oskar Schindler and the centre of the Czech Esperanto movement.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Svitavy consists of four municipal parts (in brackets population according to the 2021 census):